Teens with ASD: College

 My daughter later used this learning experience in her college essays, made valuable contacts for future internships and letters of recommendation, and even learned about a scholarship for female engineers from a female engineer she shadowed.

-Please remember that any professionals your child shadows, who often bill out at $100 per hour or more, took valuable time out of their day to help your child.
-Always send thank you notes after the visit.
-It’s also a great idea to bring donuts in the morning or pizza in the afternoon.
+Please remember that these professionals, who often bill out at $100 per hour or more, took valuable time out of their day to help your child so always send thank you notes after your visit.
+It's also a great idea to bring donuts if coming in the morning, or pizza if coming in the afternoon.

 College scholarships and funding for kids with ASD